U.S. interest positive for Ericsson, says top owner Cevian

-STOCKHOLM (Reuters) - U.S. interest in buying a stake in Ericsson (ERICb.ST) would be positive for the company, but any deal would have to be at a far higher price level than today’s valuation, major Ericsson owner and activist investor Cevian Capital said on Friday.
+STOCKHOLM, Feb 7 (Reuters) - U.S. interest in buying a stake in Ericsson would be positive for the company, but any deal would have to be at a far higher price level than today’s valuation, major Ericsson owner and activist investor Cevian Capital said on Friday.

 “A U.S. interest in Ericsson is clearly positive for Sweden, the company and the shareholders,” Cevian Capital managing partner Christer Gardell told Reuters in e-mailed comments.